NEW GOSPELS ADD A MORE SPIRITUAL VISION FOR TODAY'S CHRISTIANITY

 The Outback Journey--Australia Scott Angus

-Certainly, it is not essential for you to sign on to this network, but the book gives far more information and documentation.
+Certainly, it is not essential for you to have the book to sign on to this network, but it gives far more information and documentation.
 For a link go to the Contact Page (accessed above).
-Or go to : amazonbooks.com.
+Or Google : amazonbooks.com. or other sights.
 Type in the name of the book (The Hidden Messages of Jesus).
-If you do order or read it, please send your comments to angusla2011@gmail, and I will respond.
+If you do order or read it, please give your review there or other sites such as goodreads.